-This site provides historical information about the Korean War (1950-1953) and its aftermath through various picture galleries, but also offers the chance to see a beautiful natural environment and part of North Korea while watching through the high performance telescope.
+This site provides historical information about the Korean War (1950-1953) and its aftermath through various picture galleries but also offers the chance to see a beautiful natural environment and part of North Korea while watching through the high-performance telescope.

 It is actually very impressive to see how close is North Korea, just a few kilometers from us.
 There is a special atmosphere to imagine other people living on the other side of the border completely closed off to the rest of the world.

-When driving to Ganghwa Peace observatory you will need to pass through some military gate.
-They took our personal details and gave us pass to access this zone.
+When driving to the Ganghwa Peace observatory you will need to pass through some military gate.
+They took our personal details and gave us a pass to access this zone.
 This already made the visit so special, feeling that we entered a military zone…

 Address: 797, Jeonmang-daero, Yangsa-myeon, Ganghwa-gun, Incheon-si